How to Make an Apple Music Artist Account, easily

 The minutes it takes to set it up will help you gain access to features hundreds of thousands of independent musicians use on a daily basis.

-It's Easy to Sign up to Apple Music for Artists
+It's Easy to Sign up for an Apple Music for Artists

 To get started, go to artist.apple.com